ibara/lillian.link/_lilypad_source/blog/anarchy/2016-12-08_anarchist-cooperative-manual-hencoop-first-edition.md

 </blockquote>

-What I find best to take from anarchy is the belief that the people, collectively as a group, best govern themselves.
+What I find best to take from anarchy is the belief that the people, collectively as a group, best govern themselves, law created and maintained by the people.
 That is to say, representation removes political power from the group, where representatives increasingly disparage workers' interests.
-A law created and maintained by the people.
 This is contrary to the Westernized democratic fear that the people must be protected from themselves, i.e., "mob rule," or "the tyranny of the majority."
 To quote Peter Kropotkin:

 <blockquote>